quintinfsmith/pagan/README.md

-# Pagan
-A music sequencer
+# Pagan, a Music Sequencer

-# NOTICE: As of 2024-11-24, this is a backup repository for Pagan's Source code.
+NOTICE: As of 2024-11-24, this is a backup repository for Pagan's Source code.
 The Primary can be found at on at [Github](https://github.com/quintinfsmith/pagan)

 [Manual](https://burnsomni.net/manual/pagan) [Issue Tracker](https://burnsomni.net/issues/pagan)